Community Youth Programs

 TALON members participate in a 10-week training program that provides a foundation in local natural history, environmental science, and local and regional conservation issues.
 Each participant is then placed in a summer apprenticeship position in Portland Audubon’s education, conservation, wildlife rehabilitation or nature sanctuary programs.

-We are excited to report that we’ve secured funding for the program’s first two years thanks to support from East Multnomah Soil and Water Conservation and the Spirit Mountain Community Fund, as well as matching funds from John Gray via the Oregon Community Foundation.
+We are excited to report that we’ve secured funding for the program’s first two years thanks to support from East Multnomah Soil and Water Conservation, the Spirit Mountain Community Fund and Toyota TogetherGreen, as well as matching funds from John Gray via the Oregon Community Foundation.

 For more information, contact Gladys Ruiz at 503-349-9554 or email@example.com.